 - Psychotherapy introduces techniques to reduce aggression and to effectively manage irritability.

 Together, we will identify the role anger has played in your life, both destructively and beneficially.
 Next we will uncover triggers.
 Once triggers are identified, you will learn skills for how to manage anger.
 After anger management is achieved, true underlying feelings will surface.
 Usually anger masks feelings that make one feel vulnerable.
 It is easier to be angry then vulnerable.
 Do you need anger counseling?

 - Does your anger feel out of control?

 - Are co-workers addressing your emotions?

-- Is your loved one fearing you?
+- Does your loved one fear you?

 Over approximately 6 weeks in therapy, you will learn how to be assertive and effectively manage your feelings associated with pain, loss, injustice, etc. For effective anger therapy, contact us today.